 Doubtful shots must be scored with a scoring gauge or scoring template.
 A scoring gauge may only be inserted one time.
 Scorers should look at the gauge from a slight angle to clearly see where the edge of the gauge's flange and target meet.
 See the diagram below.
-An Eagle EyeTM or other scoring template should be used groups with two or more shots (Rule 8.1.4).
-A scoring gauge may not be used to score a torn shot hole.
-Shots that have been gauged or scored with a template must be marked with a plus (+) if that shot is scored as the higher value or with a minus (-) if that shot is scored as the lower value.
-Both scorers must mark and initial any shot scored with a gauge or template.
+An Eagle Eye[TM] or other scoring template should be used to score doubtful shots, torn shot holes or shot groups with two or more shots if that shot is scored as the higher value or with a minus (-) if that shot is scored as the lower value.
+The Scorer(s) must mark and initial any shot scored with a gauge or template.
 If a third opinion is required, that person must also mark and initial the shot.
-The decision of the scorers on the value of any shot scored with a gauge or template is final and may not be protested.
+Scorers decisions regarding the value of any shot scored with a gauge or template is final and may not be protested.